 We stopped in a little embroidery shop and watched the woman and her husband embroider various clothing.
 One of the things she was most proud of, she happily showed us, was her embroidery on children’s clothes.
 She creates them for the Pase del Niño Viajero, the children’s traveling Christmas-Eve pageant, considered the best in Ecuador.

-Cuenca’s Cathedral is an enormous structure and the fifth largest in Latin America.
+Make sure to visit Cuenca’s Cathedral, an enormous structure and the fifth largest in Latin America.
 It’s one of the best things to do in Cuenca.

-Some other panels, which accentuate the Gothic elements of the building, were imported from Belgian and Germany.
+Some other panels, which accentuate the Gothic elements of the building, are from Belgian and Germany.

-Across the street from the cathedral the city’s main square, designed in a French style, stood out from the Spanish architecture about it.
+Across the street from the cathedral is the city’s main square, designed in a French style, to stand out from the Spanish architecture about it.
 It is beautifully laid out with benches along the walkways, and flowers and trees all around.

 It’s apropos, though, since Cuenca, Ecuador is so different from many other South American cities.